-Garden mulches are your first line of defense against weeds.
+Garden mulch is your first line of defense against weeds.
+But mulch is more than a weed-fighter.
 Mulching is one of the most beneficial practices you can adopt to maintain the grounds around your home.
-Below is a primer on garden mulch types, including what kinds of mulch you can use, varieties, when and how to apply mulch -- and even what gardeners mean by "living mulches."
+In this article you will learn:

 Garden Mulch vs. Compost

-Mulch and compost are not synonymous, nor do they serve the same function.
+A distinction must be drawn between mulch and compost.
+The two are not synonymous, nor do they serve the same function.

-Compost should be worked into the soil to make it more fertile; mulch, by contrast, is spread atop the soil to protect it from the elements and to suppress weeds.
-While organic mulches eventually decompose, thereby becoming compost, their function as long as they serve as mulch is distinct from that of compost.
+While organic mulches eventually decompose, thereby becoming a sort of compost, their function as long as they serve as mulch is distinct from that of compost.

-You can spread leaves you have raked in vegetable gardens and annual flower beds, but always shred the leaves first, before using them as mulch, and prepare your garden before adding any kind of mulch.
-Hold off on using leaf mulch in perennial flower beds until the ground over your garden plants has frozen, as a premature application could smother your flowers.
+You can immediately use leaves you have raked off the lawn in fall around vegetables, shrubs, and trees, but always shred the leaves first before using them as mulch, and prepare your garden properly before adding any kind of mulch.
+You can also use leaf mulch as a protective covering for the winter in perennial flower beds, but hold off until the ground over your perennials has frozen, as a premature application could smother your plants.

 If you wish to be a real stickler about it, ask a separate question regarding their colored pages (if any), as the inks used for these pages may contain harmful ingredients.
 Or, to be on the safe side, simply keep the newspaper pages with colored ink out of the garden.